Time for You is a weekly session for people living with dementia and their carers.

 There is a suggested donation of £4 per person, to cover the cost of food/refreshments.

 To find out more please call 01200 422104.

-Also see our other projects Lunch Club and The Shed Adventure.
+Also see our other project Lunch Club.

 Our project incorporates reminiscence in every session.
 Typically, a person with dementia is more able to recall things from many years ago than recent memories, so reminiscence draws on this strength.
 Reminiscence give people with dementia a sense of competence and confidence through using a skill they still have.
 Many people with dementia find themselves routinely having things done ‘for’ them or ‘to’ them.
 When a person shares something about their past and another person shows interest or enjoyment, it is a wonderful opportunity for that person to feel that they are the one who is giving something to another human being, rather than always being the one who is receiving or listening.
 Talking about the past can also bring up happy memories and good feelings, and this can be wonderful in itself, but particularly if a person is finding life difficult.